 Hayley introduced the item by explaining it set the context for the remaining agenda items.
 She reminded the DSO Panel of the baseline expectations of Ofgem for the first year of the ED2 regulation and highlighted the role of the DSO in managing both actual and perceived conflicts of interest.
 The achievements of the first year were outlined.
-It was recognised that further work around governance was required.
+The Panel had explicitly asked for a focus on this topic as it considers it a critical one for the success of the DSO.
+It was recognised that further work around governance was required and the work done to date was welcomed by the panel.